 - Loss of appetite

-- Changes in menstrual pattern (in women, from chronic doses)
+- Changes in menstrual pattern in women, from long-term use

 Before Calling Emergency